-Xavier Quijas Yxayotl, is a prominent world music flutist, composer and instrument maker.
+Xavier Quijas Yxayotl was a prominent world music flutist, composer and instrument maker.
 He is known for his Aztec and Mayan recreations from the Pre-Columbian Americas.
-Xavier is also honored to have had 6 of his 7 CD releases nominated at the Native American Music Awards—two of them for Flutist of the Year!
+Xavier had 6 of his 7 CD releases nominated at the Native American Music Awards—two of them for Flutist of the Year!

-For years, Xavier has been the key performer at The Heard Museum of Native Cultures.
+For years, Xavier was the key performer at The Heard Museum of Native Cultures.

-In addition, Xavier's musical ensemble Indigenous America performs at special events, including festivals, pow-wows, expos, amphitheaters, performing art centers, museums, universities, and even sports arenas.
-Indigenous America also appears on various public TV/cable broadcasts and interviews.
+In addition, Xavier's musical ensemble Indigenous America performed at special events, including festivals, pow-wows, expos, amphitheaters, performing art centers, museums, universities, and even sports arenas.
+Indigenous America also appeared on various public TV/cable broadcasts and interviews.

-With unrivaled wisdom in the ways of his ancient ancestors, Xavier consults on the History Channel and presents lectures at schools and universities.
-He's worked with artists like R. Carlos Nakai, Robert Tree Cody, Verdell Primeaux, and Johnny Mike.
-Additionally, Xavier provides instruments to creators in the entertainment industry.
+With unrivaled wisdom in the ways of his ancient ancestors, Xavier consulted on the History Channel and presented lectures at schools and universities.
+He worked with artists like R. Carlos Nakai, Robert Tree Cody, Verdell Primeaux, and Johnny Mike.
+Additionally, Xavier provided instruments to creators in the entertainment industry.